 Cancer spheroids and tumoroids are versatile, three-dimensional (3D) in vitro models generated from cancer cells and tumor tissues.
 Because these 3D cancer models more closely resemble complex tumor biology and cellular interactions observed in vivo, scientists are using them to evaluate candidate immune cell products and accelerate preclinical drug development for urgently needed cellular immunotherapies in solid tumor applications.
 The simple and sensitive assays of the Maestro Z accurately measure tumor growth and immune cell killing of 3D cancer spheroid models.

-- Track in vitro tumor growth and death in real time
+Track in vitro tumor growth and immune cell killing in 3D spheroids>

 Accurately measuring cell potency is critical for developing and improving immunotherapies.
 Cancer spheroids placed in a CytoView-Z plate can be noninvasively monitored to track real-time growth and assess the potency of therapeutic candidates.